 Tasting Local Food is a Highlight of Food Tours

-Marty and I upgraded our tour with Secret Food Tours to get the drink package as well.
+Marty and I upgraded our tour with Secret Food Tours to get the drink package.

 I recommend doing this or at least looking for the option when you are looking at food tours.

-This allowed us to taste different alcohol and coffee beverages at the stops along with the food.
-Several of the friends we made on our tour wished they had upgraded also!
+This allowed us to enjoy delicious tastings of alcohol, including wine tasting and coffee beverages at the stops along with the food.
+Several friends we made on our tour wished they had upgraded, too!

-During our Roman food tour, we tried so many amazing food.
-We visited Roscolio (which I probably never would have found on my own) where we had the most amazing aracini.
+During our Roman food tour, we tried so many amazing foods.
+We visited Roscolio (which I probably never would have found on my own), where we had the most amazing arancini.

 Don’t know what arancini is?
 I didn’t either until this tour.
-Arancini is a rice ball with cheese and meat that is deep-fried to perfection.
+Arancini is a rice ball with cheese and meat deep-fried to perfection.

 Trust me when I tell you they are delicious.

-As I said above in the history section, having a local guide is so incredible.
+As I said in the history section, having a local guide is incredible.

 Several times he was greeted on the street while giving our tour.
-We really enjoyed getting to hear his take on Rome’s food and drink scene as we ate our way through the city!
+We enjoyed hearing his take on Rome’s food and drink scene as we ate through the city!

-While exploring food tours, be sure they provide you with a local guide.
+While exploring food tours, be sure they provide you with a local guide knowledgeable about Roman cuisine.

-Pro Tip: If you have any food allergies, be sure to put that information in your booking.
-The guide will be sure that you the restaurants are aware of all food allergies.
+Pro Tip: Include that information in your booking if you have any food allergies.
+The guide will be sure that you, the restaurants, are aware of all food allergies.

 Make New Friends